Microbiology B.S.

 Electives

-Students must complete two electives of at least 5 credits each from the following options:
+Students must complete two electives totaling 9 credits from the following options:

 METX 115Environmental Health Science